 Start a Self-Employed Retirement Account

 Being self-employed doesn’t mean your retirement savings options are limited.
-Self-employed individuals can contribute 25 percent of their income, up to a maximum of $53,000, to a Simplified Employee Pension IRA (SEP IRA) or to a 401k that you set up with an investment firm such as Fidelity or Charles Schwab.
+Self-employed individuals can contribute 25% of their income, up to a maximum of $61,000 for tax year 2022, to a Simplified Employee Pension IRA (SEP IRA) or to a 401(k) that you set up with an investment firm such as Fidelity or Charles Schwab.

 “One of the most overlooked ways to save for retirement is through a SEP IRA,” said Tom Balcom, a certified financial planner in Florida and founder of 1650 Wealth Management.